From Here to Eternity: Reception

 Despite the rivalry between their respective characters, Sinatra and Borgnine, both from Italian roots, became lifelong friends.
-They corresponded with each other at Christmas season by interchanging cards signed using their film character's names "Maggio" and "Fatso".
+They corresponded with each other at Christmas season by exchanging cards signed using their film characters' names, "Maggio" and "Fatso".
 At a Dean Martin Celebrity Roast honoring Sinatra, Borgnine mockingly reprised his Fatso Judson character.

-The film was number one in the United States for four weeks during September 1953 with a gross of $2,087,000.
+The film was number one in the United States for four weeks during September 1953, with a gross of $2,087,000.
 With a final gross of $30.5 million equating to earnings of $12.2 million, From Here to Eternity not only became one of the highest-grossing films of 1953, but also one of the ten highest-grossing films of the decade.
 Adjusted for inflation, its box office gross would exceed US$277 million in 2017 dollars.

 Despite the positive response of the critics and public, the Army was reportedly not pleased with its depiction in the finished film, and refused to let its name be used in the opening credits.
-The Navy also banned the film from being shown to its servicemen, calling it "derogatory of a sister service" and a "discredit to the armed services".
+The Navy banned the film from being shown to its servicemen on its ships or Naval shore installations, calling it "derogatory of a sister service" and a "discredit to the armed services", although the Army and Air Force Motion Picture services purchased the film for screenings.

-On Rotten Tomatoes, the film holds a rating of 88% from 96 reviews.
-The consensus summarizes: "It has perhaps aged poorly, but this languidly paced WWII romance remains an iconic, well-acted film, featuring particularly strong performances from Burt Lancaster and Montgomery Clift."
+On Rotten Tomatoes, the film holds a score of 88% from 100 reviews, with an average rating of 8.3/10.
+The website's critics consensus reads, "It has perhaps aged poorly, but this languidly paced WWII romance remains an iconic, well-acted film, featuring particularly strong performances from Burt Lancaster and Montgomery Clift."
+On Metacritic, the film holds a weighted average score of 85 out of 100 based on 21 critics, indicating "universal acclaim".